lmoffatt/tapp/README.md

 1. A way to define what a type is really about: a way to write enforzable contracts.
 That is very important for code comprehension.
 2. A way to automatically define tests, right in the definition of the clases.

+Another advantage of TaPP is that Types should be independent pieces of code that can be used and tested independently.

+So, TaPP should be able to mix with regular code without problem.
+We should be able to start TaPPize the code progressively, that is a good requirement, TaPPize what is necessary.

 So, lets fix our objectives on those two achievable ones.

+1. Provide several mechanisms for definining the contracts that define a given Type.
+2. Provide several mechanisms for building tests to assertain the compliance of those contracts.

+Lets think of a first case: the subObject.

+SubObject

+the idea of a subobject is a subset of a Type that complies with a given proposition, that is that its defining predicate applied to the subobject variable always return true.